spykard/github-follow-bot/README.md

 `followers_count` : Choose the number of users to follow.

 `interval` : The bot interval in seconds.

+`active_since` : Filter accounts to be followed based on when they were last active.
+Represents number of `weeks` since last profile update.

 `verbosity` : Set loglevel verbosity, possible values are `NOTSET`, `DEBUG`, `INFO`, `WARNING`, `ERROR` and `CRITICAL`.